AlanOliverDev/PROJETO-SLIDE-DRAGONS/README.md

 Signature: The site's footer features the developer's signature: @Alan_Oliver_Dev.

-CSS Background Effects: Additional background effects were incorporated via CSS Gradient.
+CSS Background Effects: Additional background effects were incorporated via https://cssgradient.io/

-Fonts: Additional fonts were incorporated into the project via Google Fonts.
+Fonts: Additional fonts were incorporated into the project via https://fonts.google.com/

 HTML Tags: Use of main, section, and footer tags for better syntax and code understanding.